General Enrol and Unenrol Questions

 How can I suspend a user from a course?

-As a Teacher you can do this in Course administration > Users > Enrolled users and clicking the Edit (gear) icon next to the user name and changing their status from Active to Suspended.
+As a Teacher you can do this in Course navigation > Participants (and from the dropdown) > Enrolled users and clicking the Edit (gear) icon next to the user name and changing their status from Active to Suspended.
 This is convenient for a single or small number of users.

 How can I export / print out a list of all enrolled students in my course?